stefanpejcic/FOSSBilling-OpenPanel/README.md

 - ✅ Verify Connection

 #### Website Functions
-- ❌ Create Website (This will also create the user in CyberPanel)
+- ❌ Create Website (This will also create the user in OpenPanel)
 - ❌ Change Website Package
 - ❌ Suspend/Un-suspend Website